 You can cut costs while still achieving excellent results by using a mixture of self-directed and instructor-led training.
 Of course, for best results, you will want to train your trainers as well.

-If you hire your team and fail to properly train them, you face the risk of higher accident frequency, employee injuries, workers’ comp, and increased insurance premiums.
+If you hire your team and fail to train them properly, you face the risk of higher accident frequency, employee injuries, workers’ comp, and increased insurance premiums.
 Worse yet, you could have a fatal accident on your hands.